quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Compound Packets {#packet-compound}

-A sender can combine a Cryptographic Handshake packet and a Protected packet ({{packet-protected}}) into one UDP packet, thereby reducing the number of packets required to be emitted when application data can be sent during the handshake.
+A sender can combine multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP packet, thereby reducing the number of UDP packets required to be emitted when application data can be sent during the handshake.

 The sender MUST NOT combine QUIC packets belonging to different QUIC connections into a single UDP packet.

-The QUIC packet that is being conveyed in the remainder of a compound UDP packet is a complete QUIC packet.
+Every QUIC packet that is being conveyed in a compound UDP packet is a complete QUIC packet.
 No fields in the packet header are omitted.
-The receiver of a compound UDP packet MUST individually process each of the QUIC packets being conveyed and separately acknowledge them, as if they were received as distinct UDP packets.
+The receiver of a compound UDP packet MUST individually process each QUIC packet and separately acknowledge them, as if they were received as distinct UDP packets.

 ## Connection ID {#connection-id}